 First, some honest truth: Many people who want to watch a meteor shower end up missing out on the experience, unnecessarily.

-I hear this kind of scenario far too often: Someone gets excited to watch the upcoming meteor shower.
-They've been hearing all about it.
-They wait until the night in question.
-When it gets dark, they just step outside into their back yard, directly from the lighted interior of their house, and look up.
-When they don't see anything happening, for about five to ten minutes, they immediately go back inside, disappointed.
+I hear this kind of scenario far too often: Someone gets excited to watch the upcoming meteor shower everyone's been talking about.
+When it gets dark on the night of the event, they step outside into their back yard, directly from the lighted interior of their house, and look up.
+They don't see anything happening.
+They wait for about five to ten minutes, still not seeing anything.
+Then they immediately go back inside, disappointed.

 The three 'best practices' for watching meteor showers are:

 - check the weather,